brcolow/lambda-java-runtime/README.md

-# Java 12+ AWS Lambda Custom Runtime
+# Java 13+ AWS Lambda Custom Runtime

 # About

-This custom AWS Java runtime make it easy to specify any JDK version (including pre-releases published by the `AdoptOpenJDK` project) and makes deploying the runtime to AWS as easy as running `mvn install`.
-The runtime uses the `jlink` utility of the Java Platform Module System to create a stripped-down (lean) build of the JDK.
-It also uses `Application Class-Data Sharing`, a feature introduced in Java 13.
+This custom AWS Java runtime make it easy to specify any JDK version (including pre-releases published by the [AdoptOpenJDK](https://adoptopenjdk.net/) project) and makes deploying the runtime to AWS as easy as running `mvn install`.
+The runtime uses the [jlink](https://docs.oracle.com/en/java/javase/11/tools/jlink.html) utility of the Java Platform Module System to create a stripped-down (lean) build of the JDK.
+It also uses [Application Class-Data Sharing](https://openjdk.java.net/jeps/310), a feature introduced in Java 13.
 Both of these help to reduce the JDK startup time.

 # Supported Lambda Event Handler Methods